 Automatically collect and organize your team's projects and resources, like components, colors, text styles, to an easy-to-maintain style guide.

 Effortlessly transform your static design files into working prototypes in just a click.
-IDoc provides 9 transition animations and support auto jumping and setting fixed area.
+Mockplus Cloud provides a full set of interactions and animations to help you create lifelike app prototype for testing or sharing.

 Designers always design the ideal state of a product — when a product works excellent, and users don't make any mistakes.
 It rarely happens in the real file.
 But it's quite a common situation when empty states and error cases are created by developers just because the design team didn't think about them.